Energetic Luiz offers PSG versatility and eye for goal

 Rafa Benitez played Luiz in front of the back four during his brief spell as Chelsea coach and Mourinho contradicted an earlier promise by often doing the same.

-Playing further forward minimises the danger of conceding a goal from Luiz's occasional rushes of blood to the head, as well as offering more opportunities to utilise his formidable shooting power.
+Playing further forward minimizes the danger of conceding a goal from Luiz's occasional rushes of blood to the head, as well as offering more opportunities to utilize his formidable shooting power.

-Chelsea supporters still recall one stunning goal from more than 30 metres against west London neighbours Fulham in April 2013.
+Chelsea supporters still recall one stunning goal from more than 30 meters against west London neighbors Fulham in April 2013.

 CHAMPIONS LEAGUE

-The shaggy-haired utility player, full name David Luiz Moreira Marinho, was a midfielder in his younger days in Sao Paulo before being converted to defence as a teenager with Vitoria.
+The shaggy-haired utility player, full name David Luiz Moreira Marinho, was a midfielder in his younger days in Sao Paulo before being converted to defense as a teenager with Vitoria.

 He was still only 19 when he followed the well-trodden path from Brazil to Portugal in 2007, joining Benfica on loan and then permanently.